-1.3.1 The status of long term health control at the TEPCO Fukushima Daiichi NPP implementing long term health control such as cancer screenings etc. corresponding to the exposure dose values for the workers who had been engaged in the emergency works at the TEPCO Fukushima Daiichi NPP.
+1.3.1 The status of long term health control at the TEPCO Fukushima Daiichi NPP

-MHLW established "Guidelines on Maintaining and Improving Health of Emergency Workers at the TEPCO Fukushima Daiichi NPP" on 11 October 2011.
-The Guidelines describe "Actions for long-term health control", "Development of a database for workers who have engaged in emergency works" and "Support provided by the Government".
+MHLW established a ministerial guideline "Guidelines on Maintaining and Improving Health of Emergency Workers at the TEPCO Fukushima Daiichi NPP" on 11 October 2011 (see 3.1 (3) for revision).
+The Guidelines describes "Actions for longterm health control", "Development of a database for workers who have engaged in emergency works" and "Support provided by the Government'.